perseusrealdeal/perseusrealdeal/README.md

 # Welcome to Mikhail Zhigulin

 - 🔭 I’m currently working on the exibition of works made by me, personal.
-- ⚡ Fun fact: I'm in love with playing Heroes III.
+- ⚡ Fun fact: I'm in love with playing dominoes and chess.

 # Apple (Swift) product line